Last Updated on March 19, 2021 by Helga Dosa

-A melting pot of Latin, Germanic and Slavic civilizations; beaches of fine sand and a sea gently sloping away from the coast in Lignano and Grado, and touching upon inlets embedded between white rocks in Trieste.
+A melting pot of Latin, Germanic, and Slavic civilizations; beaches of fine sand and a sea gently sloping away from the coast in Lignano and Grado, and touching upon inlets embedded between white rocks in Trieste.
 Enchanting places, all year round.
+Learn about seaside destinations in Friuli, Italy.

 Recharge your batteries with Sunshine, Sport, and Entertainment

-In contrast, Lignano Sabbiadoro is a completely modern resort: here, the wellness centre is the best equipped of the entire Region.
-The underlying philosophy is to dispel even the remotest hint of boredom of even the most world-weary visitors.
+In contrast, Lignano Sabbiadoro is a completely modern resort: here, the wellness center is the best equipped in the entire Region.
+The underlying philosophy is to dispel even the remotest hint of the boredom of even the most world-weary visitors.

 The yacht ports